Brigadier Allan Huia Andrews, CBE

 • 31 March 1946 Ile De France v New Zealand Army – NZEF Win 24-13

-On his return to New Zealand, he was appointed the Deputy Assistant Quartermaster General (DAQMG) at Army HQ.
-Promoted to Colonel, Andrews was then posted to Waiouru as the Camp Commandant in 1953.
+Upon returning to New Zealand, he assumed the Deputy Assistant Quartermaster General (DAQMG) role at Army HQ.
+His career continued to advance, and in 1953, he was posted to Waiouru as the Camp Commandant.

 Wellington College cadet Corporal C A Beyer receiving the Berry Cup from Brigadier A H Andrews, OBE, for being the outstanding battalion shot.
 Photographed by an Evening Post staff photographer on 16 November 1955.